 The electrification of the rail network sets up the Great Western Railway for the future of train travel in the region, providing a modern environmentally friendly transport connections for towns and cities across the South West of England and South Wales.

-We delivered our work on time and on budget with the overall project now entering its final stages as it gets ready to be completed in the first half of 2019.
+We delivered our work on time and on budget with the overall project now completed.

 We are extremely proud that since the project launched in March 2014, we have achieved more than one million hours without a single lost time injury, nor have we caused any delays to the operational railway.